 Waste Disposal Procedures

 To ensure compliance with OSHA, EPA, and Louisiana Department of Environmental Quality regulations, follow the guidelines for waste disposal below.
+No chemical, radiological or pharmaceutical waste materials shall be discarded via the sanitary sewer system.
+Liquid biological materials which are treated in accordance with the below Biological Waste procedures may be discarded through the sink.
 For additional assistance or questions call 504-568-6585 or email email@example.com.

 Biological waste (including gloves and rDNA materials) must be placed inside of a bio-hazard plastic red liner bag, which is then placed within a bio-hazard cardboard box.
 Environmental Health and Safety provides bio-hazard boxes.
 Researchers can pick them up on the second floor of the Medical Education Building at the custodial department, and at the School of Dentistry Clinic basement room B304 (next to the loading dock).